Check Lewis County’s Nov. 6 midterm election results at

 PE ELL — Regional planners are making progress to mitigate periodic flooding in the Chehalis River Basin with a new proposal to construct a flood retention dam south of the town of Pe Ell in western Lewis County.

-Engineers and supervisors with the Chehalis River Basin Flood Control Zone District met Sept.
-29 to tour the proposed site of a flood retention facility on Weyerhaeuser land in a narrow valley surrounded by steep rock walls.
+Engineers and supervisors with the Chehalis River Basin Flood Control Zone District met in September 2017 to tour the proposed site of a flood retention facility on Weyerhaeuser land in a narrow valley surrounded by steep rock walls.

 Currently there are three similar retention dam options being considered for the location, all three of which would have the same flood reduction benefit of withholding 65,000 acre-feet of flood water.